dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 ## Making a menu system in threejs and What to know first

 There are a lot of things that you should know before getting into how to go about making a menu system with three.js.
 There is of course starting out with a [basic getting started type example with threejs](/2018/04/04/threejs-getting-started/) if you still have very little experience with threejs first.
+However regardless of how much experience you may have it might be a good idea to learn more or refresh on a few things so I will be writing about what that is in this intro section of this post.

-### read up more on the Raycaster class
+### Read up more on the Raycaster class

 It might be better to just start out with some very basic hello world type examples with [the raycaster class in threejs first](/2021/05/18/threejs-raycaster/).
 Once one gains a decent grasp on the raycaster class it becomes clear what the various use case examples are for it, and one typical thing to do would be to work out some kind of menu system using it.
 However I also find it very usful for other tasks as well such as having a way to position a mesh object to the surface of another mesh object and doing so in a way that will work well with just about any kind of geometry.